balab2020/js-functional-programming/README.md

 ```
 This works really perfect but we have introduced some new variables like max, i and using for loop.
 All these can be avoided.

-Solution 2: Use Array.prototype.forEach to avoid for loop.
+_Solution 2_: Use Array.prototype.forEach to avoid for loop.

 ```javascript
 function max(numbers){